nagellab/Kathmanetal2025/README.md

 odor thresholds and probabilistic state transitions.

 The code replicates example simulations described in the manuscript:
-Kathman, N. (2025).
+Kathman, N., Lanz, A., Freed, J., Nagel, K. (2025).
 "Neural dynamics for working memory and evidence integration during olfactory navigation in Drosophila."
 Nature Communications (in review).

 --------------------------------------------------------------------